 TL;DR - if you're using formulas, read the Practical Changes section.

-Although it's been called out in our documentation for years, many people don't realize that the underlying system behind Cartographica's calculated columns is actually a full Python interpeter.
+Although it's been called out in our documentation for years, many people don't realize that the underlying system behind Cartographica's calculated columns is actually a full Python interpreter.
 This has allowed us to provide a full-featured function/method interpretation system, with sophisticated math and date calculation capabilities without having to build and maintain such a thing ourselves.

 Along with the many internal changes in Cartographica 1.5, we are preparing for Apple's announced deprecation of the Python libraries in macOS by moving to using our own internal Python library.
 Mostly this is a drop-in replacement, as the libraries in use in macOS have been built basically from the main Python tree for years.
 However, Apple hasn't updated the built-in major version to beyond the 2.7 tree (for example, the Python shipping in 10.15.2 is currently 2.7.17).